zinebmalty88-cmyk/End-To-End-Supply-chain-Analysis/README.md

 ###  Profit Optimization

-- Focus on expanding Skincare by reinforcing marketing and ensuring sufficient inventory to capitalize on its high profitability.
+- Skincare is the most profitable business.
+The company should grow its marketing and have enough stock to reap the benefits.
-- Improve Haircare performance by optimizing pricing strategies and controlling costs to increase margins.
+- Increase Haircare performance through better pricing strategies and cost controls to drive margins.
-- Enhance Cosmetics profitability by reviewing pricing, reducing operational costs, and boosting demand through targeted promotions.
+- Improve profitability of Enhance Cosmetics by assessing pricing and creating demand through strategic promotions.

 ---

 ###  Inventory Optimization

 - Increase safety stock levels for Skincare to prevent potential stockouts due to its high turnover.
-- Reduce excess inventory in Cosmetics by optimizing stock replenishment cycles and improving sales strategies.
-- Monitor Haircare inventory closely to avoid further accumulation caused by overproduction.

 ---